 How many modeled devices must be observed to see insights?

-We must observed at least 600 modeled devices against a specific tag in order for us to show insights for that tag in the Ignite platform.
+We must observe at least 600 modeled devices against a specific tag in order for us to show insights for that tag in the Ignite platform.

 How many uniques must be reached by a tag in order to reach 600 modeled devices?

-If a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the consumption device mix, 5k to 10k uniques or more for a tag may be required before insights are available
+For example, if a tag fired from traffic that could be viewed on both desktop and mobile platforms, depending on the browser mix, 5,500-6,500 uniques or more for a tag may be required before insights are available.

 Invalid traffic like bots may also cause the Resonate tag to fire, and register a unique view for the tag.
 But that activity cannot be modeled to an actual US Consumer, since we’re not able to observe behavior against that device for a long period of time.
 We often refer to this as “one and done” tag hits.

 How can I tell if my tag may be affected by invalid traffic?

 Third-party verification partners like Double Verify or Human (formerly, White Ops) can provide reporting that highlights invalid traffic.

 How does the platform notify me if a tag hasn't met the threshold for insights?

 If a tag has under 600 uniques, you will not be able to add that tag to an analysis from Your Saved Tags or from the Segmentation Center.
 As you can see in the example below, the Add to Analysis button is grey and unclickable from both locations because there are only 174 uniques.